sanity-io/document-internationalization/README.md

 This plugin adds features to the Studio to improve handling **document-level translations**.

-- A View Pane to create language versions of each Document
+- A Language Selector to create and browse language-specific versions of each Document
 - Document Actions to update base and translated documents to ensure references stay in tact
 - Document Badges to highlight the language version of a document